 Important travel information to plan your road trip

 The best way to explore the southwest and west coast of the United States is with an epic road trip.
-We recommend renting a campervan instead of a car so you can have more freedom on planning your trip as you can sleep anywhere where it is allowed.
+We recommend renting a campervan or RV instead of a car so you can have more freedom on planning your trip as you can sleep anywhere where it is allowed.
 If you already own a van make sure to have the perfect van accessories to make your trip even more fun and easy.

 For this trip we rented a campervan from Travellers Autobarn and had a fantastic experience!
 We were able to sleep in gas station parking lots, camping areas and BLM land.
 Even though the upfront cost of renting a campervan is more expensive than renting a small car, you will save more money in hotels and being able to cook your own food.
 We spent around $500 USD in gas and $1,000 USD in the van.